Ronique-TheYoungTech/phase1.5-bridgeskills-/04-security-baseline/README.md

 - Documentation and operational gaps

 ## Methodology

-This assessment was performed using a non-invasive review of the network’s existing documented topology and configuration artifacts.
-No active scanning, exploitation, or simulated attacks were performed.
-The assessment focused on logical architecture, segmentation, and configuration review.
+This assessment was conducted using a non-invasive review of network documentation, topology diagrams, and logical segmentation.
+No active scanning, penetration testing, or exploitation tools were used.
+Observations are based on configuration review and architectural inference.

 The assessment did not include: